Byron Williams (gridiron football)

 Byron Keith Williams (born October 31, 1960) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He was selected by the Green Bay Packers in the tenth round of the 1983 NFL draft.
 He played college football for the UT Arlington Mavericks.

 Williams was also a member of the Philadelphia Eagles, New York Giants, Indianapolis Colts, B.C.
-Lions, Ottawa Rough Riders, Detroit Lions, Orlando Thunder, Saskatchewan Roughriders and New York/New Jersey Knights Baltimore Stallions.
+Lions, Ottawa Rough Riders, Detroit Lions, Orlando Thunder, Saskatchewan Roughriders, New York/New Jersey Knights, and Baltimore Stallions.

 Professional career

 Philadelphia Eagles

 Williams was signed by the Philadelphia Eagles on September 13, 1983.

 New York Giants

 Williams was signed by the New York Giants on October 27, 1983.